quixio/quix-docs/docs/platform/tutorials/eventDetection/crashDetection.md

 2. Click `Run` in the top right of the browser to run the event detection code

-3. Gently shake your phone and observe the `Console` tab.
+3. If you chose to stream live data then gently shake your phone

+4. If you went for the CSV data then wait for a crash event to be streamed from the data set or stop and start the service in another browser tab

+5. Observe the `Console` tab.
 You should see a message saying "Crash detected"

-4. On the `Messages` tab select `output : events` from the first drop down
+4. On the `Messages` tab select `output : phone-out` from the first drop down

-5. Gently shake your phone and observe that crash events are streamed to the output topic.
+5. Gently shake your phone, or wait for another crash event from the CSV data, and observe that crash events are streamed to the output topic.
 You can click these rows to investigate the event data e.g.

 	```
 	[{